Syria at the 2020 Summer Olympics

 Syria competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
 It was the nation's fourteenth appearance at the Summer Olympics since its debut in 1948.

 The Syrian Olympic Committee sent a team of six athletes, five men and one woman, to compete in six different sports at the Games, matching the nation's roster size with Athens 2004.
 Thanks to Man Asaad, Syria won its first Olympic medal since the 2004 Olympics.

+As well as the country's official representatives, a number of Syrians participated in the Refugee Olympic Team at the 2020 Summer Olympics, including judoka Muna Dahouk.
+Brothers Alaa Maso and Mohamad Maso, who had fled Syria in 2015 and have lived in Germany since 2016, both competed, Alaa for the Refugee Olympic Team, in the men's 50m freestyle. and Mohamad for official Syrian team in the men's triathlon, coming 47th.
+The brothers embraced during the Parade of Nations in the opening ceremony.

 Medalists

 Competitors

 The following is the list of number of competitors in the Games.

 Athletics

 One Syrian athlete achieved the entry, by qualifying by world ranking, in the following track and field events: